What is a fringe festival?

 The East End of Rochester is where you’ll find the heart of the Fringe.
 One Fringe Place (corner of Gibbs and Main Streets) is the festival “hub” for all 10 days, with food, drink, free outdoor entertainment, a ticket booth, merchandise tent, street performers, and a spectacular party atmosphere.
 The Fringe footprint takes us to the Neighborhood of the Arts (NOTA) satellite location, which includes Writers & Books, School of the Arts, and MuCCC with an extended reach to George Eastman Museum, the Central Library and RMSC’s Strasenburgh Planetarium.

 How Can I Purchase Tickets?

-When tickets are officially released for sale:
+When tickets are officially released for sale on July 11, 2017.

 Online: Go to our Shows page.
 Find a show and click on a showtime to purchase.